-Our lab aims to dissect the progression of PDAC from mechanobiology perspective: the interplay between tumor cells and their physical environment can provide us biological insights on novel drug targets.
+Our lab aims to dissect the progression of cancer from mechanobiology perspective: the interplay between tumor cells and their physical environment can provide us biological insights on novel drug targets.

-PDAC is highly metastatic, what is the impact of migration on cellular phenotypes?
+What is the impact of cancer metastasis on cellular phenotypes?

-Desmoplasia causes significant pancreatic stiffening in PDAC progression.
+Desmoplasia causes significant tissue stiffening in cancer progression.

 Microenvironment stiffness dictates cell adhesions and contractility, which is upstream of many mechanotransduction pathways.
-What is the role of microenvironment stiffening in PDAC progression?
-Here we will use both 2D and 3D cultures of both patient derived cells and multiple lines to answer the question.
+What is the role of microenvironment stiffening in cancer progression?
+Here we will use both 2D and 3D cultures of both patient derived cancer cells and multiple lines to answer the question.

 Genome instability and mutation is an enabling characteristics of cancer, and such genomic aberrations can either inactivate tumor suppressor genes or activate oncogenes.
-Genomic heterogeneity in PDAC has been reported by multiple studies, but again mechanisms is unknown.
+Genomic heterogeneity in most cancer has been reported by multiple studies, but again mechanisms is unknown.
 Can we tease out potential mechanisms from the mutation signatures?
-Here, we will utilize the genomic algorithms to analyze our whole genome sequencing data together with the publicly available PDAC genomic data.
+Here, we will utilize the genomic algorithms to analyze our whole genome sequencing data together with the publicly available genomic data of various cancers.

 Department of Biomedical Sciences